Spatio-temporal probabilistic forecast using MMAF-guided learning: Spatio-temporal embedding and features

-holds, and no measurement errors are present in the observations.
-Here, $\mu_t(x)$ is a deterministic function, and $Z_t(x)$ are considered realizations from a zero mean stationary spatio-temporal Ornstein-Uhlenbeck process, STOU in short, defined as
+holds, and if measurement errors are present are indistinguishable from the stochastic signal present in the data.
+Here, $\mu_t(x)$ is a deterministic function, and $Z_t(x)$ is considered a realization from a zero-mean stationary spatio-temporal Ornstein-Uhlenbeck process \citep{STOU}, STOU in short, defined as

 where $A >0$ is called \emph{mean reverting parameter}, and $A_t(x)$ is defined as